LevonPython/AutoInvoice/README.rst

 ============
 How it works
 ============
-This is the url for training option: https://www.youtube.com/watch?v=u7BTDNEzChQ&t=19s
+Attached is a url to a tutorial video that shows in more detail the skills of using the program. https://www.youtube.com/watch?v=u7BTDNEzChQ&t=19s

 ============